Year of entry 2024

 We’re proud to be one of a select number of universities to hold professional accreditation from the Chartered Institute of Personnel and Development (CIPD), meaning you'll graduate with the eligibility to become an associate member of the CIPD.
 You'll be able to demonstrate to employers that you have the skills, relevant knowledge and professional commitment to deliver on today’s business needs.

-You’ll build on this foundation in the following year, when you’ll examine how the principles of organisational behaviour work in practice.
-Compulsory modules will also consider management and the changing nature of work and organisations, contemporary HRM and industrial relations together with the economic and legal context in which businesses operate and recruit and retain employees.
-Optional modules will give you the chance to examine a broader topic such as corporate social responsibility, marketing or understanding data.
+You’ll build on this foundational knowledge in your second year and examine how the principles of organisational behaviour work in practice.
+Compulsory modules will examine management and the changing nature of work and organisations.
+You’ll also explore contemporary HRM and industrial relations together with the economic and legal context in which businesses operate and recruit and retain employees.

-This course draws upon the latest academic research and professional practice.
+Throughout your studies you’ll benefit from the latest academic research and professional practice embedded within your course content.
 You’ll be taught by experienced HR practitioners and teaching staff engaged in cutting-edge research, including those active in the Centre for Employment Relations, Innovation and Change (CERIC).

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.